soulcodingmatt/equilibrium/README.md

 - Default: This parameter defaults to false.
 Value objects (VOs) are typically immutable, meaning all fields are final and there are no setters.
 This prevents mutation after creation.
-However, if you really need setters for your VO fields (for whatever reason), you can set this parameter to true.
+However, if you really need setters for your VO fields (for whatever reason), you can set this parameter to `true`.

 `overrides`
 - Usage: `@GenerateVo(overrides=false)`
 - Default: This parameter defaults to `true`.
 For value objects, the standard methods `equals()`, `hashCode()`, and `toString()` should be overridden (in fact, this is generally considered good practice).
-This is handled automatically by Equilibrium, unless this parameter is explicitly set to false.
+This is handled automatically by Equilibrium, unless this parameter is explicitly set to `false`.

 ### @IgnoreDto, @IgnoreRecord, @IgnoreVo, @IgnoreAll